matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 ###### MAC calculation

+During the verification process, Message Authentication Codes (MACs) are calculated for keys and lists of key IDs.

+The method used to calculate these MACs depends upon the value of the `message_authentication_code` property in the [`m.key.verification.accept`](#mkeyverificationaccept) message.
+All current implementations should use the `hkdf-hmac-sha256.v2` method which is defined as follows:

-For verification of each party's device keys, a MAC is calculated individually for each the keys that are to be verified.
-As well, a MAC is calculated for a list of the keys IDs.
-The MAC used is HMAC as defined in [RFC 2104](https://tools.ietf.org/html/rfc2104), using SHA-256 as the hash function.
+The MAC used is HMAC as defined in [RFC 5869](https://tools.ietf.org/html/rfc5869), using SHA-256 as the hash function.
-The HMAC key is calculated using HKDF as defined in [RFC 5869](https://tools.ietf.org/html/rfc5869), using SHA-256 as the hash function.
 The shared secret is supplied as the input keying material.
 No salt is used, and in the info parameter is the concatenation of: